dapr/docs/daprdocs/content/en/developing-applications/building-blocks/jobs/howto-schedule-jobs.md

 description: "Learn how to use the jobs API to schedule jobs"
 ---

 Now that you've learned what the [jobs building block]({{< ref jobs-overview.md >}}) provides, let's look at an example of how to use the API.
-The code example below describes an application that schedules and orchestrates jobs for a **TBD** application.
+The code example below describes an application that schedules jobs for a **TBD** application.

 <!--
 Include a diagram or image, if possible.